encord-team/encord-active/docs/docs/workflows/evaluate-detection-model.md

 1. Navigate to the _Model Quality_ > _Explorer_ tab on the left sidebar and choose **False Positive** as the Outcome in the top bar.
-2. Visualise predictions and try to get insights on where model fails.
+2. Visualize predictions and try to get insights on where model fails.
 3. Under each image, an explanation is given for why the prediction is false positive.
 The three reasons are:
    - No overlapping with the ground-truth object.
 This means that there is no label with the same class as the predicted class which overlaps with the prediction.